Severe Thunderstorm Warning issued for Sullivan by NWS - News Break

 Severe Thunderstorm Warning issued for Sullivan by NWS

-Effective: 2021-06-21 21:11:00 EDT Expires: 2021-06-21 21:30:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Sullivan The National Weather Service in Binghamton has issued a * Severe Thunderstorm Warning for Southeastern Sullivan County in central New York * Until 930 PM EDT. * At 911 PM EDT, a severe thunderstorm was located over Haven, or 8 miles northwest of Middletown, moving northeast at 45 mph.
+Effective: 2021-06-21 20:54:00 EDT Expires: 2021-06-21 21:00:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+To report severe weather contact your nearest law enforcement agency.
+They will send your report to the National Weather Service office in Binghamton.
+Heavy rainfall is occurring with these storms, and may lead to flash flooding.
+Do not drive your vehicle through flooded roadways.
+Target Area: Sullivan A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 900 PM EDT FOR CENTRAL SULLIVAN COUNTY At 853 PM EDT, severe thunderstorms were located along a line extending from Livingstonville to near Narrowsburg, moving northeast at 55 mph.
 HAZARD...60 mph wind gusts and quarter size hail.
 SOURCE...Radar indicated.
 IMPACT...Hail damage to vehicles is expected.
-Expect wind damage to roofs, siding, and trees. * Locations impacted include Monticello, South Fallsburg, Wurtsboro, Woodridge, Bloomingburg, Haven, Phillipsport, Kiamesha, Rock Hill and Highview.
+Expect wind damage to roofs, siding, and trees.
+Locations impacted include Fallsburg, Monticello, Liberty, Neversink, South Fallsburg, Wurtsboro, Woodridge, Bloomingburg, Phillipsport and Parksville.
 HAIL...1.00IN WIND...60MPHalerts.weather.gov